Explainable AI in Handwriting Detection for Dyslexia Using Transfer Learning: Experimental Results

 \subsection{MobileNet V3 Small}

-The MobileNet V3 Small model performed consistently well across all five folds, achieving high precision, recall, and F1 scores.
-The highest accuracy was 0.9958 in Fold 5, as shown in Table \ref{tab:mobilenet-v3-small}.
-With a training duration of 196.47 minutes, it offers a good balance between accuracy and computational efficiency, making it ideal for real-time applications in dyslexia detection.
+The MobileNet V3 Small model demonstrated strong and consistent performance across all metrics, though with slightly lower scores than those reported in previous works.
+Table \ref{tab:mobilenet-v3-small} summarizes the performance across the five folds of cross-validation, where the model achieved high precision, recall, and F1 scores, culminating in an impressive accuracy of 0.9958 in Fold 5.

 The Grad-CAM visualizations, shown in Figure \ref{fig:grad-cam-small}, offer insight into the regions of handwriting the model concentrated on during classification.
-These visualizations imply that MobileNet V3 Small is successful in extracting appropriate characteristics, and specifically, in this case, is used to differentiate reversed and corrected handwriting samples.
-Referring to the structure of certain letters the model shows the understanding of dyslexic pattern present in handwriting specialists.
+These visualizations suggest that MobileNet V3 Small effectively captures relevant features, particularly in distinguishing between reversed and corrected handwriting samples.
+The model’s focus on specific letter structures indicates a deep understanding of handwriting patterns associated with dyslexia.